mahmuthanb/flutter_mason/README.md

 > Check official [mason-cli](https://docs.bymason.com/) and [brickhub](https://docs.brickhub.dev/) pages to be up-to-date

 > Thanks for using bricks from my repo.
-You can star my repo
+You can star the repo to support me.